On semisimple standard compact Clifford-Klein forms: Introduction

 \section{Introduction}

-Let $G$ be a non-compact real linear semisimple Lie group and H a reductive subgroup.
-We say that the homogeneous space $G/H$ admits a \textit{compact Clifford-Klein form} if there exists a discrete subgroup $\Gamma \in G$ such that $\Gamma$ acts freely, properly and co-compactly on $G/H.$ Notice that in a case when $H$ and $G/H$ are non-compact such $\Gamma$ may not exist.
-The problem of finding and classifying homogeneous spaces admitting compact Clifford-Klein forms is in general difficult and is an active area of study (see for example \cite{btc, bo, kas, ko, kdef, ku, mar, mor1, ok}).
+Let $G$ be a non-compact real linear semisimple Lie group and $H$ a reductive subgroup such that $G/H$ is of reductive type.
+We say that the homogeneous space $G/H$ admits a \textit{compact Clifford-Klein form} if there exists a discrete subgroup $\Gamma \subset G$ such that $\Gamma$ acts freely, properly and co-compactly on $G/H.$ Notice that in a case when $H$ and $G/H$ are non-compact such $\Gamma$ may not exist.
+The problem of finding and classifying homogeneous spaces admitting compact Clifford-Klein forms is in general difficult and is an active area of study (see for example \cite{btc, bo, kas, ko, kdef, ku, ok}).

 There is basically one known way of constructing non-trivial examples of compact Clifford-Klein forms.
 Assume there exists a reductive connected subgroup $L\subset G$ such that $L$ acts properly and co-compactly on $G/H.$ Then one can choose a co-compact lattice $\Gamma$ of $L$ so that $\Gamma$ acts properly, co-compactly and freely on $G/H.$ In such case we say that $G/H$ admits a \textit{standard compact Clifford-Klein form}.
+The notion of standard compact Clifford-Klein forms was introduced by Kobayashi in \cite{ko-ma}, who also gave a list of examples of simple symmetric spaces admitting standard compact Clifford-Klein forms in \cite{kdis} and \cite{ko} (the terminology \textit{standard} was first used in \cite{kako}).
 There is a conjecture concerning standard Clifford-Klein forms (see Conjecture 3.3.10 in \cite{ko}) stating that if $G/H$ admits a compact Clifford-Klein form then $G/H$ also admits a standard one.

+The classification of irreducible simple symmetric spaces which admit standard compact Clifford-Klein forms was recently given in \cite{tojo}.
+In \cite{bo} it is shown that $G/H$ does not admit standard compact Clifford-Klein forms when $G$ is a simple exceptional Lie group.